nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * The order of the fields does not matter
 * All provided fields are searched
 * All tags containing the words or part-thereof will be matched (e.g. `Ba` will return `Badminton` or `Basketball` or `Football` or `Backgammon`)
-* Only persons matching all specified fields will be returned (i.e. `and` search)
+* Only persons matching all specified fields will be returned (i.e. logical `AND` search)
-* Arguments in a specific field is not delimited (i.e. the argument `John Doe` in `filter n/John Doe` will be treated as a single argument)
+* Arguments in a specific field are not delimited (i.e. the argument `John Doe` in `filter n/John Doe` will be treated as a single argument)
 * Indicating a field but leaving it blank e.g. `filter n/` will show all contacts.

 Examples: